 It’s easier than you might expect to make a working version of the sort of beating reed found in organ reed pipes.
 In some very crude versions, reed pipes made this way can produce a sort of miserable-bovine sound that I find interesting and appealing.
 So I decided to make a tuned set of such pipes — in short, an organ.

 My thought was not to make a keyboard organ, but to try and find some non-keyboard way to deliver air to selected pipes; a way that would be simpler to make than a keyboard (making a keyboard is quite a chore).
 This would give the instrument a different sort of character in its gestural qualities and in the nature of the interaction between player and instrument.
 I spent some time brainstorming and sketching out various possibilities, and eventually I came up with the following.
 First, the instrument would work on human lung power.
 Lung power should hopefully be good enough for such an instrument as long as you don’t intend to play more than one or maybe two notes at a time.
 And using the lungs is far easier, construction-wise, than other options such as building a pair of bellows.
 It also has great benefits in terms of minimal added weight and space requirements, less mechanical noise, less required maintenance, fewer human limbs required to operate, etcetera.
-To direct the air from the lungs to the individual reed pipes, the player would use a flexible blow tube having a gasket-like pad covering the far end with a hole through it to let air through.
+To direct the air from the lungs to the individual reed pipes, the plan was that the player would use a flexible blow tube having a gasket-like pad covering the far end with a hole through it to let air through.
 By placing this over the open end of one of the reed pipes, the player could direct the breath into the selected pipe and cause it to sound.
 Moving it from pipe to pipe, one could play melodies.
 Very simple! … though admittedly slow and clumsy: it would be difficult to move rapidly and fluidly from one reed pipe to the next, and impossible to play legato.
 These limitations, I figured, would be in keeping with the sort of slow and unhappy nature of the sound itself — a quality I wanted to bring out in the instrument.
 I did consider making a dual blow-tube, one in which the tube from a single mouthpiece forks into a pair, one for each hand, with some sort of valving system to cause air to flow through one or the other.
 This had the potential to make melodic playing more fluid and facile.
 But a bit of thought told me that the creation of the valve was going to be awfully difficult, so I decided to stick with the single tube system, at least to start with.

 So that was the basic idea for this very simple pipe organ: an assemblage of tuned reed pipes positioned in a frame with their open ends exposed, plus the blow-tube system to activate them.
-The ergonomics of this playing method — bringing the padded end of the blow tube down over the open end of the selected pipe — works best with the pipes arranged vertically, so you can picture the instrument as a set of upright pipes positioned in a framework in such a way that their open upper ends are positioned at a comfortable playing height of, say, about 40”.
+The ergonomics of this playing method — bringing the padded end of the blow tube down over the open end of the selected pipe — works best with the pipes arranged vertically, so you can picture the instrument as a set of upright pipes held in a framework in such a way that their open upper ends are positioned at a comfortable playing height of, say, about 40”.

 From the start I found myself referring to this instrument as the Sorry-Ass Organ, and that has remained its name.